lncRNAAddict/PySmooth/README.md

 # PySmooth

-`PySmooth` which offers an easy-to-use command line interface. `PySmooth` implements the original approach of SMOOTH (van Os,H. et al. (2005)) with minor modifications to identify singletons but solves the drawbacks mentioned above. `PySmooth` analyzes an input genotype file in three steps.
-First, it reads the input genotype file and generates summary statistics and visualization files.
-It assigns singleton scores to each marker locus based on the algorithm described in `SMOOTH` with some minor modifications to allow genotype files containing four genoptype code.
-Thirdly, using K-nearest neighbor approach, the missing and singletons are assigned a genotype.
-After the second and third stage, summary and visualization files are generated.
+Here, we present a python implementation of SMOOTH (van Os,H. et al. (2005) ) called `PySmooth` which offers an easy-to-use command line interface and solves the drawbacks mentioned above.
+PySmooth reads the input genotype file and identifies singletons based on the algorithm described in SMOOTH with some modifications to allow four genotype codes, and flexible parameters.
+Unlike SMOOTH which doesn’t correct the singletons and missing data, PySmooth corrects genotype errors using a k-nearest algorithm.
+At each step, PySmooth generates summary files and visualizations that can be inspected by the user for further interpretation.

 ## Installation and Dependencies